What to do on Acland Street, St Kilda – The complete local guide

 • Best item to try: Gourmet tapas

-Dogs Bar is one of the oldest and best bars in St Kilda that combines rustic charm with a strong focus on art and music.
+Dogs Bar is one of the best bars in St Kilda that combines rustic charm with a strong focus on art and music.
 It's a lively spot where you can enjoy intimate performances alongside flavourful small plates and great wine.

 Dawn & Mabel’s